bologer/anycomment.io/readme.txt

 = TODO features =
 * Option: customization of comment styles
 * Option: add option to allow guests to leave comments
+* Option: ability to specify thanks message and/or page when user left his first comment, #88
+* Option: display matching links as attachments in comment, #87
+* Option: ability to set default sorting, #84
+* Option: ability to premoderate comments with links, #84
+* Option: enable/disable clickable links, #83
+* Option: enable/disable to display attachments (videos, images, etc)
+* Option: when user does not have email after registration via social, ask for it somewhere in the comments again
+* Option: notify moderators about new comments, #77
+* Ability to choose comment to make it sticky at the very top of all comments, #76
+* Add checkbox to subscribe to new replies, #73 (now it is mandatory)
+* Option: Ability to ban user or by IP address, #70
+* Ability to upload images, #68
 * Support more languages
 * Code highlighting
 * Markdown support
+* Add more guides on how to set-up certain services, Google SMTP, Amazon SES, etc
+* Cross sharing of comments, when user posts a comment, duplicate it on their wall
 * Integration of: Google's reCaptcha
 * Add Yahoo as authorization option
 * More widgets to be added on the page (sidebar, custom pages, etc)